KittiKovacs/Quahog_Bulletin-MS3/README.md

 ### Local deployment

-I have used Gitpod to develop the app, more specifically I used Code Institute's Gitpod full template as my basis.
+I created a GitHub reposiroty using the Gitpod full template as my basis.

+I installed Flask, Flask-pymongo and dnspython.

+I created an env.py file that contains my environmental variables.
+I added env.py to gitignore file along with __pycache__/

+I created the app.py file and added the import env as well and added the dependencies.

+I created an instance of Flask and stored it in a variable  app= Flask (__name__)

-I have used Gitpod to track changes in the website by making regular commits with descriptive titles and pushed them to my GitHub repository.
+I used Gitpod to track changes in the website by making regular commits with descriptive titles and pushed them to my GitHub repository.

+I added the below code to the end of the app.py file and changed debug=False when I finished development.

+if __name__ == "__main__":
+    app.run(host=os.environ.get("IP"),
+            port=int(os.environ.get("PORT")),
+            debug=True)

 ### Heroku deployment

 The project is deployed to Heroku. https://quahog-bulletin.herokuapp.com/ .
 In order to do this I closely followed the tutorial videos on Heroku which are part of the course.

-1. First I created a new app in Heroku called quahog-bulletin.
+First I created a new app in Heroku called quahog-bulletin.

-2. I created my repository on GitHub.
 I installed Heroku in my project by using the Heroku CLI in the terminal and logged into Heroku.

-3. I created requirements.txt and Procfile that Heroku requires to run the app:
+I created requirements.txt and Procfile that Heroku requires to run the app:

   pip3 freeze -- local > requirements.txt